sveetch/py-website-capture/README.rst

-    Although it's an optional argument, this is not really useful to define a page job without it since it won't do nothing except to initialize driver.
+    Although it's an optional argument, this is not really useful to define a page job without it since it won't do nothing except to initialize driver. screenshot_method
+    Optional method to perform screenshot.
+It can be either ``body`` or ``window``, default when not defined is ``body``.

+    * ``body`` method will capture content from  ``<body>`` element, it means content are rendered from browser size but screenshot image will probably smaller or bigger than window size depending of content size;
+    * ``window`` method will strictly respect browser size, if content is bigger it will be cutted out from screenshot and if bigger you will empty space in resulting image.
+You may also have window scrollbar added or removed from image depending content and browser.

 Known issues
 ************

-* Screenshots are not consistant through browsers and what you should except (compared to what you see when looking a page from a browser);
 * Firefox report task is not able to get console logs, only Javascript errors;
+* When doing a screenshot with ``body`` method with Chrome browser, if content width and height is bigger than browser size the horizontal scrollbar will be included at browser size bottom.
+This seems a bug of Chrome driver.

 Development
 ***********

-Project is developped with tests, for convenience they are splitted in two separate directories.
+Project is developped with tests, for convenience they are splitted in two distinct directory.

 One to cover core interface which can be runned once project is installed and one another dedicated to cover webdriver interfaces.